Octoparse offers a powerful Cloud platform for premium users (Standard & Professional ) to run your tasks 24/7.

 To run your task with cloud extraction:

-When you finish configuring your task, click "Start Extraction" and select "Cloud Extraction" to execute a run in the cloud.
+When you finish configuring your task, click "Run" and select "Run task in the Cloud" to execute a run in the cloud.

 To batch run tasks with cloud extraction:

-Select any tasks that need to be run, click on then select "Cloud Extraction".
+Select any tasks that need to be run, click on 'Run (Cloud)' and the tasks will run together in the Cloud.

 Settings of cloud extraction: